There are 82 results.

 In the Mapping and Benchmarking work (formerly M&B Annex) the following product were analyzed: domestic refrigeration (update), dishwashers, settop boxes, transformers and lights, for which this report includes most relevant results and the related M&B publications.
 It also introduces the 2015-2016 work on motors, liquid chillers, and water boilers.

-The Power Electronic Conversion Technology Annex (PECTA) is planned as a new Annex to the IEA 4E TCP.
-PECTA shall assess the efficiency benefit of using the emerging WBG technology.
-PECTA will serve as base for policy makers and independent knowledge platform for all different types of stakeholders and all kind of parties interested in efficiency potential and integration of WBG.
+The Power Electronic Conversion Technology Annex (PECTA) is one of four Annexes of the IEA 4E TCP.
+PECTA shall assess the efficiency benefit of the emerging WBG technology for different relevant power electronic applications and furthermore serves as an independent knowledge platform for policy makers and all kind of parties and stakeholders that are interested in WBG.

 Task 31 was a research and development oriented Task with the objective to contribute to the identification and development of techniques and materials to reduce the cost and improve the durability of polymer electrolyte fuel cells (PEFCs).